SuperLawyers 2015:

 Florida Super Lawyers

 Michael A. Pancier is a Miami native and currently a shareholder with the firm Michael A. Pancier, P.A., located in Pembroke Pines.
-Florida and practices in the areas of Wage and Hour Law, FLSA Collective Actions, Employment, Public Employment Labor Relations & Arbitrations; Law Enforcement, Housing Discrimination, Civil Rights, Premises Liability Defense, Election, Trial Practice, and Appellate Practice law.
+Florida and practices in the areas of Wage and Hour Law, FLSA Collective Actions, Employment, Public Employment Labor Relations & Arbitrations; Law Enforcement, Housing Discrimination, Traditional Labor before the NLRB, Civil Rights, ADA Public Accommodation Litigation, Trial Practice, and Appellate Practice law.
 Mr. Pancier has been actively involved in an extremely active trial and appellate practice since 1992, litigating numerous cases in the United States District Courts, the United States Courts of Appeals, the United States Supreme Court and the Florida County and Circuit Courts through the trial and appellate levels.
+Additionally, Mr. Pancier practices before various administrative bodies such as PERC, the NLRB, and municipal bodies.

 Mr. Pancier’s practice consists primarily of federal and state labor and employment litigation representing both employees and management in private and public employment litigation under the Fair Labor Standards Act, Title VII of the Civil Rights Act of 1964, the Americans with Disabilities Act, the Age Discrimination in Employment Act, the Family Medical Leave Act, ERISA, civil rights cases arising under 42 U.S.C. §§ 1981, 1982, 1983, 1985, as well as public and private whistleblower actions, wage and hour litigation, and other employee rights cases.